Andrewl7127/MLB-Web-Scraper/README.md

-# MLB Web Scraper
-Web scraper to scrape box score information such as scores, venue, weather, and wind data from the official MLB site (https://www.mlb.com/scores/).
+A web scraper to scrape box score information such as scores, venue, weather, and wind data from the official MLB site (https://www.mlb.com/scores/).